raythurman2386/cognibot/README.md

 # CogniBot

-Embark on a journey of intelligent conversations with CogniBot, a Discord companion powered by advanced chat GPT technology.
+Embark on a journey of intelligent conversations with CogniBot, a Discord companion powered by advanced GPT technology.
 Crafted with precision using the robust Pycord framework, CogniBot seamlessly integrates into your server, bringing a new level of interactive engagement.

 ## Getting Started

-Follow the instructions below to set up your environment and install the necessary dependencies.
+Follow the instructions below to set up your environment, install the necessary dependencies, and prepare for development.

 ### Prerequisites